Circle patterns with obtuse exterior intersection angles: Preliminaries

 \subsection{Some new observations}

-In search of generalizing the Circle Pattern theorem, we need to go a step further to investigate those three-circle configurations with obtuse exterior intersection angles.
-Indeed, we will use the following three lemmas frequently. \begin{lemma} Suppose that $\Theta_i, \Theta_j, \Theta_k \in [0,\,\pi) $ are three angles satisfying
+In search of generalizing Circle Pattern Theorem, one needs to go a step further to study three-circle configurations with obtuse exterior intersection angles.
+Below are some new observations. \begin{lemma} Suppose $\Theta_i, \Theta_j, \Theta_k \in [0,\pi)$ satisfy

 or